Tom32i/portfolio-old/src/Resources/data/article/serialization.md

                 - '@acme.encoder.xml'
 ```

-_Note:_ If you [enabled the serializer services](http://symfony.com/doc/current/cookbook/serializer.html), as I did here, you can use the `serializer.normalizer.object` service as a fallback normalizer for all objects that you didn't specifically handled with a custom normalizer.
+_Note:_ If you [enabled the serializer services](http://symfony.com/doc/current/cookbook/serializer.html), as I did here, you can use the `serializer.normalizer.object` service as a fallback normalizer for all objects that you didn't specifically handle with a custom normalizer.

 ## The benefits: